-We Asked The Costume Designers of FX’s ‘The Bear’ Where To Buy Carmy’s Sexy AF White T-Shirt
+We Asked the Costume Designers of FX’s ‘The Bear’ Where To Buy Carmy’s Sexy AF White T-Shirt

 How To Wear a White T-Shirt, According to The Bear Costume Designers

-I also asked Spiridakis and Wheeler if they had any tips for men looking to find a great fit for a white t-shirt.
+I also asked Spiridakis and Wheeler if they had tips for men looking to find a great fit for a white T-shirt.

 1. Figure Out What You Want to Accentuate